vonhraban/docs-1/pages/go-micro.md

 multicast DNS (mdns), a zeroconf system.
 You can optionally set gossip using the SWIM protocol for p2p networks or consul for a resilient cloud-native setup.

 - **Load Balancing** - Client side load balancing built on service discovery.
-Once we have the addresses of any number of instances
-of a service we now need a way to decide which node to route to.
-We use random hashed load balancing to provide even distribution
-across the services and retry a different node if there's a problem.
+Once we have the addresses of any number of instances of a service we now need a way to decide which node to route to.
+We use random hashed load balancing to provide even distribution across the services and retry a different node if there's a problem.

 - **Message Encoding** - Dynamic message encoding based on content-type.
-The client and server will use codecs along with content-type
-to seamlessly encode and decode Go types for you.
+The client and server will use codecs along with content-type to seamlessly encode and decode Go types for you.
 Any variety of messages could be encoded and sent from different clients.
-The client
-and server handle this by default.
+The client and server handle this by default.
 This includes proto-rpc and json-rpc by default.

-- **Sync Streaming** - RPC based request/response with support for bidirectional streaming.
-We provide an abstraction for synchronous
+- **Request/Response** - RPC based request/response with support for bidirectional streaming.
+We provide an abstraction for synchronous communication.
-communication.
 A request made to a service will be automatically resolved, load balanced, dialled and streamed.
-The default
-transport is http/1.1 or http2 when tls is enabled.
+The default transport is http/1.1 or http2 when tls is enabled.

 - **Async Messaging** - PubSub is built in as a first class citizen for asynchronous communication and event driven architectures.